 The foundation was created in 1962 as the non-profit, education arm of the Washington, D.C.
 Professional Chapter of the Society of Professional Journalists (SPJ), the nation’s oldest and largest organization of journalists founded as Sigma Delta Chi.

-The foundation awards scholarships to students with a proven interest in journalism who are attending colleges and universities in the D.C. area.
+The foundation has awarded over 200 scholarships to students with a demonstrated interest in journalism attending colleges and universities in the D.C. area.